 Background

 The UK Office for National Statistics (ONS) updates their life expectancy forecasts every two years.
 During much of the 2000s these forecasts tended to underestimate life expectancy improvement, and were successively uprated, but since 2010 they have tended to underestimate life expectancy improvement, and have been successively downrated.
 The most recent 2018 forecast was released in 2019.
-This paper asks whether the assumptions in this most recent forecast is still too optimistic given recent life expectancy improvement rates in the UK have still been very modest.
+This paper asks whether the assumptions in this most recent forecast are still too optimistic given that recent life expectancy improvement rates in the UK have still been very modest.

 Methods

-Period life expectancy at birth (e0) was extracted from the Human Mortality Database (HMD) to allow comparison between the UK and other high income nations, and from the ONS to allow comparison within UK nations and groups.
+Period life expectancy at birth (e0) was extracted from the Human Mortality Database (HMD) to allow comparison between the UK and other high income nations, and obtained from the ONS to allow comparison within UK nations and groups.
 Annual change in life expectancy across European and Anglophone nations was calculated to assess the extent to which a slowdown in e0 improvement rates is seen internationally, and within UK nations to assess how similar trends in slowdown are within the UK.
 For UK nations changepoint analysis is performed to assess whether the slowdown is contemporaneous, suggesting common exposure.
 ONS forecasts from 2012 onwards for the UK as a whole are shown to demonstrate the extent of the slowdown assumed by each biennial projection.

-To better determine the amount of annual gain in e0 that should be assumed if current e0 improvement rates were to continue, 101 different e0 gain scenarios, ranging from 0% slowdown, assuming no slowdown since the breakpoint year, to 100% slowdown, assuming no gain since the breakpoint year, and the Bayes Factor (ratio of likelihoods) for each of these scenarios calculated as compared with the 0% slowdown scenario.
+To better determine the amount of annual gain in e0 that should be assumed if current e0 improvement rates were to continue, 101 different e0 gain scenarios, ranging from 0% slowdown, assuming no slowdown since the breakpoint year, to 100% slowdown, assuming no gain since the breakpoint year, and the Bayes Factors (ratio of likelihoods) for each of these scenarios were calculated as compared with the 0% slowdown scenario.
 The scenario that maximises the Bayes Factor is identified.
 Each ONS biennial projection is converted into an improvement rate scenario, and the Bayes Factor for each of these scenarios calculated as well.

 Results

 Slowdowns in e0 gain have been observed in a number of high income nations in recent years, but have been more severe in the UK than in all other nations except USA.
 In all UK nations except Northern Ireland, a breakpoint in improvement rates between 2010 to 2011 was identified.
 Between 2010 and 2012 ONS life expectancy forecasts were reduced first for females, then for both genders.
 If average rates of e0 gain since 2010 were to continue then the assumption that life expectancy improvement rates have slowed down by 61% is most likely (Bayes Factor: 1.002 for females compared with no slowdown; males 1.003).
+However, the most recent ONS projection assumes an X% slowing in improvement rates.
+We therefore conclude that ONS projections are still too optimistic.

 Discussion ONS projections since 2012 assumed slower rates of life expectancy gain than were observed at the time, consistent with a longer-term tendency for such projections to systematically underestimate subsequent improvements.
 But since 2013 successive projections have both been repeatedly downgraded, and based on the Bayes Factor analysis on data up to 2018 may still be too optimistic, suggesting a further downgrading is likely in the 2020 projection.
 The Bayes Factor approach is a useful and straightforward method for incorporating annual life expectancy lifetable data between biennial projections, and for quantifying the changing strength of evidence for the belief that life expectancy trends in the UK have slowed down in the 2010s compared with earlier decades.